cmd-mish/helsinki-city-bike-app/README.md

 ## Instructions for project setup
 Instructions on how to set up the backend of the application can be found [here](./backend/README.md)

 The frontend of this application is a react app initialised with [Create React App](https://create-react-app.dev/).
-Instructions on how to build this part of the project can be found [from this file](./frontend/README.md#npm-run-build).
-However, before running the build, add a new parameter `homepage` to `package.json` file with a value that corresponds to the domain where the app will be published (e.g. `http://localhost/`).
+Instructions on how to build this part of the project can be found [from this file](./frontend/README.md).

+First, run `npm install` in order to install the dependencies.
+Then run `npm run build` in order to produce an optimised production version of the application.
+However, before running the build, add a new parameter `homepage` to `package.json` file with a value that corresponds to the domain where the app will be published (e.g. `{..., "homepage": "http://localhost/", ...}`).

-## Tasklist
+## Feature list
 ### Data import
 - [x] Data import from .csv files
 - [x] Data validation